 When I picked up a few solid colored tees in the dollar store, I knew I had to create something cool for M!
 First, he told me he wanted a shirt with an M on it, so I made this cool monogram shirt.

 Then, I decided to make this LEGOs t-shirt using some LEGO bricks from our stash, to match the LEGO Kippah that is his absolute favorite.
-Now, I need to restock on brick tape so that I can create for him a LEGO cap which he is obsessed with!
+I have since also created for him a LEGO cap which he is obsessed with!
 For back to school, we tried this LEGO backpack using a new way to glue the bricks on and it was a huge hit!

 To make a DIY LEGOs t-shirt, I started with a base of flexible brick tape.
 The tape has an adhesive back, but I did not want to rely on that for something that will be washed all the time.
 It would have made the process simpler (with glue, you need a cardboard in between the front and back of the shirt, and you need to make sure to remove it after the glue has set, but before it has dried).